-In 1798, the king of Kandyan kingdom Rajadhi Rajasinghe died.
-Then the chief Adhikaram Pilimathalawe appointed an young Malabar 18 years old named Kannasamy who had no right to the throne as a puppet king with a view of disposing him and taking the throne to himself whom he believed to have the right to the throne.
+In 1798, the king of the Kandyan kingdom Rajadhi Rajasinghe died.
+Then the chief Adhikaram Pilimathalawe appointed a young Malabar 18 years old named Kannasamy who had no right to the throne as a puppet king with view of disposing of him and taking the throne to himself whom he believed to have the right to the throne.
 The new king was consecrated as Sri Wickrama Rajasinghe but Pilimathalawe found that the new king was not so easy to manipulate.
 The new king threw the queen and all the relatives of Rajadhi Rajasinghe to prison, but some relatives and her brother Muththusamy, a contestant to the throne, fled to British held territory where he was kept safe in Jaffna while the other relatives were kept in Colombo.

 References

-- MacFarlane, C., 1848.
-Our Indian Empire: its history and present state, from the earliest settlement of the British in Hindostan, to the close of the year 1846 ;; By Charles MacFarlane.
+• MacFarlane, C., 1848.
+Our Indian Empire: its history and present state, from the earliest settlement of the British in Hindostan, to the close of the year 1846 ; By Charles MacFarlane.
 1st ed.
 London: George Routledge.

-- Knox, R., 1818.
+• Knox, R., 1818.
 Account of the captivity of Capt.
-Robert Knox, and other Englishmen, in the island of Ceylon; and of the Captain’s miraculous escape, and return to England, in September, 1680.
+Robert Knox, and other Englishmen, in the island of Ceylon; and of the Captain’s miraculous escape, and return to England, in September 1680.
 1st ed.
 London: Printed for J. Hatchard.

 Also See